-Pollowing probable recent exposure by sinting saids, wheck located at a depth of some 16m/50 feet and a high - resolution side-scan sonar and magnetometer survey was made (following original discovery by a recreational diver who reported the find) by Wessex Archaeology on behalf of English Heritage.
+Following probable recent exposure by shifting sands, wreck located at a depth of some 16m/50 feet and a high - resolution side-scan sonar and magnetometer survey was made (following original discovery by recreational diver Mr Bob Peacock who reported the find) by Wessex Archaeology on behalf of English Heritage.
 The aircraft is lying inverted and largely complete on a bed of chalk on Goodwin Sands, with a small debris field around it.
-The diver indicated the wreck was first reported to him c.
+Mr. Peacock indicated the wreck was first reported to him c.
 2004 by a fisherman who had apparently snagged his nets on it c.2000/2001.